oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 4: Compliance Management for Pluggable Database

 Securing a provisioned Oracle Database is critical to protect your data.
-You need to safeguard that data with security controls that restrict access according to your policy by using either industry or regulatory standard benchmarks or custom policies.
-In this lab, we will use High Security Configuration for Oracle Pluggable Database compliance standard to secure configuration of provisioned database
+You need to safeguard that data with security controls that restrict access according to your policy by using either industry/regulatory standard benchmarks or custom policies.
+In this lab, we will use *High Security Configuration for Oracle Pluggable Database* compliance standard to secure configuration of provisioned database.

 1. Navigate to ***Enterprise >> Compliance >> Library*** to get started

     ![](images/dblmcompliancelibrary.jpg " ")

-2. Click the **Compliance Standards** tab, Click on the Dropdown next to **Search**, Key in "High Security" as the key word and hit search.
+2. Click the **Compliance Standards** tab.

+    Click on the Dropdown next to **Search**.
+    In the Compliance Standard section type  "High Security" as the key word and hit search.

      Select the row **High Security Configuration for Oracle Pluggable Database**, and then Click the **Associate Targets** tab.

       ![](images/Task4-Compliance-Standard-name.jpg " ")

-3. Click Add and choose the row with your PDB you wish to associate (DWH_TEST), click **Select**.
+3. Click Add and choose the row with your PDB you wish to associate (PROV_PDB), click **Select**.

     Verify the PDB name is added and Click **OK**